Switched Outlet Wiring Diagrams

 A duplex electrical receptacle having its side tab broken off by needle nose pliers

-Depending on the brand of electrical receptacle you can break the tab between the top and bottom sections of the outlet using needle nose pliers to bend the tab forth and back or small diagonal pliers to cut it.
+Depending on the brand of electrical receptacle, you can break the tab between the top and bottom sections of the outlet using needle nose pliers to bend the tab forth and back or small diagonal pliers to cut it.

 Three duplex electrical receptacle outlets on their side showing the break-off tabs for creating a split receptacle

 Only one grounding wire can go under the green screw.
-If you have multiple ground wires they must be spliced together with a pigtail added.
+If you have multiple ground wires, they must be spliced together with a pigtail added.
 The pigtail is connected under the green screw.

-Ground wires can be spliced with any approved wire connector, they are not required to be green.
+Ground wires can be spliced with any approved wire connector.
+They are not required to be green.

 Switched split outlet wiring diagram for controlling the half of two duplex electrical receptacles by a wall switch without a neutral conductor.
 Also shown is the half of the receptacle that is live at all times and the tab that must be cut in order to split the receptacles

 Switched split outlet wiring diagram for controlling the half of two duplex electrical receptacles by a wall switch without a neutral conductor.
-Also shown is the half of the receptacle that is live at all times and the tab that must be cut in order to split the receptacles.
+Also shown is the half of the receptacle that is live at all times and the tab that must be cut to split the receptacles.

 The two neutral conductors were connected through the outlet rather than being spliced and pigtailed.
 The original installer did it that way to save time.

-Here’s a video from “Ask This Old House” showing how a split switched receptacle outlet is wired:
+Here’s a video from “Ask This Old House” showing how a split-switched receptacle outlet is wired:

 My light switch wiring diagrams may be helpful to you.

-For information and wiring diagrams about three-way and 2-way switches click here.
+For information and wiring diagrams about three-way and 2-way switches, click here.

-See my post about four way switch wiring diagrams.
+See my post about four-way switch wiring diagrams.